canvas-medical/documentation/collections/_api/documentreference.md

           - name: description
             type: string
             required_in: create
-            description: The title of the underlying Canvas Document related to this DocumentReference resource.
+            description_for_all_endpoints: The title of the underlying Canvas Document related to this DocumentReference resource.
-            create_description: The title of the underlying Canvas Document related to this DocumentReference resource.
-It requires standard Document titles that must be matched to the Document provided in the coding type attribute.
+            create_and_update_description: It requires standard Document titles that must be matched to the Document provided in the coding type attribute.
           - name: content
             type: array[json]
             required_in: create